KSnakeW/Firefox-userChrome.css-style-with-status-panel/README.md

 Allows restore classic status panel in Firefox.
 Additionally subtly changes tabs look in default Firefox themes.

-For version up to 105 status panel is always hidden even if Firefox force to display any lable.
+For version up to 105 status panel is always hidden in fullscreen.
+Even if Firefox force to display any lable.

 From version 106 everything is dynamic as in original FF behavior.